Aadhi Pinisetty: Career

 Pinisetty made his debut in 2006 with the Teja-directed Oka V Chitram.
 He later appeared in the Tamil film Mirugam (2007).
 In 2009, he starred in the supernatural thriller Eeram.
 In 2010, he had two releases, Ayyanar and Aadu Puli, which were commercial films and were average grossers, building his commercial value well despite the negative reviews.
 His next films were Aravaan (2012), Gundello Godari (2013), Vallinam (2014) and Kochadaiyaan (2014) Yagavarayinum Naa Kaakka (2015).
 He has been the successful film, Sarrainodu (2016), for which he got critical acclaim, with one reviewer commenting that Aadhi's screen presence elevates the film.
 In 2017, he starred in the thriller Maragadha Naanayam, which turned out to be a surprise box office success.
 The same year he starred in the Telugu romantic-drama film Ninnu Kori, alongside Nani.
 His portrayal as Arun in the latter was well reviewed by one reviewer.
-In 2018, he appeared in Telugu films with Agnyaathavaasi, Rangasthalam, Neevevaro and the Bilingual U Turn.
+In 2018, he appeared in Telugu films with Agnyaathavaasi, Rangasthalam, Neevevaro and the bilingual U Turn.

+In 2022, he was cast in the sports comedy film Good Luck Sakhi as well as the bilingual movies Clap and The Warriorr.
+Then, Aadhi and Hansika both deliver performances in line with their roles requirements in the Tamil science-fiction crime comedy film, Partner (2023).

 Personal life

-In March 2022, Pinisetty got engaged to his long-time girlfriend and actress Nikki Galrani.
+In March 2022, Pinisetty got engaged to his long-time girlfriend and actress Nikki Galrani with whom he co-starred in Yagavarayinum Naa Kaakka (2015) and Maragadha Naanayam (2017).
 They married on 18 May 2022 in a private function attended by close family and friends.